 The Chair of the Committee is designated by the President of the Senate in even-numbered years and by the Speaker of the House in odd-numbered years.

 The Committee staff is headed by an Executive Director and General Counsel, and currently consists of seven attorneys and five administrative support staff.

-he Committee is required to report annually to the Legislature.
+The Committee is required to report annually to the Legislature.

 This report is published at the start of the regular session and covers the preceding calendar year.
 It contains statistical information regarding rulemaking in the various state agencies as well as summaries of all objections voted by the Committee during the preceding year.
-Committee voted The no formal objections during 2005.